Information ecosystems mapping is supporting the co-production of urban weather and climate information services

 While I’ve been working on climate-services since 2008, on both flood- and drought-related risks, most of my efforts have been focused on rural areas or at national and regional levels.
 Urban contexts can offer a wider range of channels for ensuring more affordable communication and feedback than rural situations.
 DARAJA mapped the information ecosystems of Nairobi and Dar es Salaam in order to piggyback weather and climate information services on current information flows in the two cities.
 There are a few reasons why this can be easier in cities.
 For example, smartphone ownership can be more prevalent in some urban contexts, facilitating greater use of social media, and local radios have larger, and more direct access to, audiences.
 It may also be easier to engage national meteorological agency staff stationed there in city-based initiatives.
 Alongside residents of informal settlements, senior decision makers and high-income earners may also benefit from improved city WCIS, raising support for increased investment in the national meteorological agencies that produce them.

-Identifying the steps in the process of developing and delivering decision-relevant WCIS can enable projects to achieve demonstrable improvements.
-Nevertheless, developing WCIS that can support those directly impacted by climate-related risks needs to be recognised as a long game.
+In the long term, it’s not just about having the meteorological agency on side.
+It’s also about effective monitoring and evaluation, which can be a complex process.
+I’ll save the ins and outs of that for a second post, but in general, it’s important to note that identifying the steps in the process of developing and delivering decision-relevant WCIS can enable projects to achieve demonstrable improvements.
+Overall, developing WCIS that can support those directly impacted by climate-related risks needs to be recognised as a long game.
 Even if the forecasts are accurate, developed in accessible formats and provided through channels that reach those most at-risk, forecasts remain inherently uncertain.
 Over the long run, there will be better outcomes if forecasts are used, but those engaged need to be aware that there will be times when action will be taken ‘in vain’.
 However, strengthening capacities to appropriately use risk information also builds decision makers’ capacities to plan under uncertainty – a vital skill in addressing emerging complex and cascading risks.